AutoGeneral/wildfly-deployment-tools/README.md

 AWS stability name to use during apps' sync.
 We use colours tags in AWS and there is a builtin colour resolver (static for now) which resolves `stable` to `Color:green` and `unstable` to `Color:blue` tags:values
 Default: `unstable`

+#### timeout
+Time limit in seconds for application to run.
+Application will be terminated when time limit exceeded
+Default: `300`

 ### Branch synchronizer app specific system properties